Tonwalter888/YTLitePlusEXTRA/README.md

 If you have any problems,feel free to open issues!

 **NOTE:**
-- If you see HDR video quality options is gone,I had to remove it due to some playback issues.
-- If you see a popup says "Incompatible Tweaks Detected",just check on "Don't show for this version",click on "I accept all risks" and ignore it.
+If you see a popup says "Incompatible Tweaks Detected",just check on "Don't show for this version",click on "I accept all risks" and ignore it.

 ## Main Features
 - YTLite (eg. Download Videos,No ads,Background Playback)